oh2mp/esp32_ruuvicollector/FORMATS.md

 ## known_tags.txt

 One known tag per row.
-First the MAC, then TAB, then name and newline.
+First the MAC address in lowercase hex and colons between bytes, then TAB, then name of the tag and newline.

 **Example known_tags.txt file:**